martinsolent/figma/docs/comp_props/child_3.md

 ---
 layout: default
-title: Properties
+title: Properties Walk-though
 parent: Component Properties
 nav_order: 4
 ---

 {: .no_toc }

-# Button Properties
+# Button Properties Walk-through

 Create a button containing an icon using auto layout then make into a component - remember the icon should be created as a component before you drag and drop it in to the main button component